 Now that you know how Instagram will fit into your customers' Black Friday experience, it's time to start planning content that will get them excited about your sales.

 Pura Vida Bracelets did a great job with this last year.
 They had three posts hyping up their big sale announcement in the days leading up to Black Friday.
+Then they had more than a dozen posts promoting their 50% storewide sale.

 They also used a $500 giveaway contest to encourage more engagement.